Management

 4. Conscientiousness

-The conscientious personality also likes to take their time, like an S, but they’re very analytical and data-driven people.
+The conscientious personality also likes to take their time, like an S, but they’re very analytical and data-driven.

 If you find you experience conflict with a conscientious individual, remember these tips:

-• Cs are logical and systematic so give them time to analyze and describe their side of the story.
+• Cs are logical and systematic, giving them time to analyze and describe their side of the story.

 • Due to their data-driven nature, you want to show a C that you respect a problem’s objectiveness, so be sure to focus on the facts primarily.

 • Conscientious personalities tend to isolate themselves and be overly critical of themselves.
-Involve them in conversation by asking them open-ended questions and praise their good ideas to help them recognize their strengths.
+To help them recognize their strengths, involve them in conversation by asking them open-ended questions and praising their good ideas.

 If you want to learn more about each DISC personality and what you, as a manager, can do to support each one in the workplace, check out my article: Understanding and Managing Different Personalities in the Workplace.